FIFA PENALTY RULES: Football penalties are among the most contested regulations in the game of soccer (association football).

 It is one of the lesser known facts about penalty kicks.
 But, in actuality, yes you can!
 To be legal, it must be one of the penalties taken within a regular game and not as part of a penalty shootout.

-You rarely see it in the modern game.
+You rarely see this type of play in the modern game.
 But, one or two of the more flamboyant players have used this particular penalty kick technique.
 In most cases, they did it to get a teammate on the scoresheet.

 That is how some of the most memorable penalties work in football.
 It’s risky… but very entertaining for the crowd to see and the TV pundits to comment on.